picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.20.4 =
+* Yet another bugfix, regarding nothing being displayed when using tags.

 = 0.20.3 =
 * Fixed category detection code, which created some messy bugs in some cases